Do you have trade and property or substantial cash in the same company?

 - Rewarding key employees in one company without affecting other companies;

 There are certain rules that have to be followed when establishing a holding company in the UK.
 We would always advise applying for clearance with HMRC for certainty.
 This clearance will provide assurance from HMRC that they are happy that nothing stops the share for share exchange treatment (meaning that no capital gain arises) from applying and some anti-avoidance rules called the ‘transaction in securities’ legislation does not apply therefore avoiding any unwanted income tax charges.

 Here at RRL we have a Tax Team of experienced individuals dealing with business restructures (structuring of Holding Companies) and we are advising clients in the most appropriate and effective way of taking into consideration their goals.
 This allows them to minimise the cost, enhance value and improve their position for the future ahead.

-This publication has been prepared by Robinson Reed Layton LLP.
+This publication has been prepared by RRL LLP.
 It is to be treated as a general guide only and is not intended to be a comprehensive statement of the law or represent specific tax advice.
 No liability is accepted for the opinions it contains, or for any errors or omissions.
 All rights reserved.